TantanThecoder/TheZeroDayZooKeepers_StarterKit/README.md

 ### Nmap Scanner Commands

-The nmap scanning script is initiated by typing 'scanner' after the ` python run.py ` command
+The nmap scanning script is initiated by typing 'scanner' after the ` python run.py ` command The scanner module assumes by default that the files to be read or the output files gets saved and stored in the folder with path: Program/Scanner/Scanner_files, this can be altered with configurations given in chapter 5: [Configuration](#configuration).
+All files stored in Scanner_files are gitignored by default to make sure you dont push them by accident.

 #### Command Format scanner